uuupah/pain27_kb/README.md

 Additionally, I make no guarantees about the quality of any of the files I've supplied.
 Check them thoroughly yourself.

 ## acknowledgements
 Meltyburrito aka [screllicopter](https://github.com/ScrelliCopter) gave me a big hand with this board.
-If it wasnt for him, this would probably just be a guide on handwiring this piece of shit, which is much less fun.
+If it wasnt for them, this would probably just be a guide on handwiring this piece of shit, which is much less fun.
 Check out his work, he's made a couple of other stupid keyboards besides this one.

 ## licensing